ishtriestocode/python-concepts/README.md

 Lists are ordered collections of items in Python.
 They are mutable, meaning their elements can be changed.
 Lists are created by placing comma-separated values inside square brackets.

 4. Tuples
 Tuples are similar to lists, but they are immutable, meaning their elements cannot be changed after creation.
 Tuples are created by placing comma-separated values inside parentheses.

+5.sets
+Sets are used to store multiple items in a single variable.A set is a collection which is unordered, unchangeable , and unindexed.